This post was updated on July 8, 2019.

 Businesses today use consumer-generated content (CGC) in a multitude of ways.
 From boosting business to improving brand-consumer relationships, usage of CGC in your business’s marketing strategy can be as creative as ordering a build-your-own burrito (without the guac upcharge).

 Whether customer content is embedded into the marketing strategy, an extension of your business’s social media engagement or used as an incentive, the value of this content works for everyone.

 It spreads the word

 Erik is right.
 Allowing your guests to capture moments at the business cost next to nothing for both the customer and venue.
-And in return, the guest’s post travels the social media web fast, spreading the word about the business and increasing turnout.
+And in return, the guest’s post travels between social media networks incredibly fast, spreading the word about your business and increasing turnout.

 “People take a great picture or a fun video and post it on our page, we can then share that post on our page but also, the friends of the person who originally made the post will see it and that brings them one step closer to seeing our show,” Erik said.

 It adds variety to your social assets

 Nothing gets more authentic than the representation of a business through the eyes (and camera lens) of its customers.
 In our visual world, CGC that includes stunning imagery is valuable to fans and also the marketing team.